An important factor affecting compilation speed and memory requirements is the

 full equality proof”.
 But why is that?
 When we discussed roles above,

-we saw that the a
+we saw that the a type parameter in

 data ShowType a = ShowType {